vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/8.clauses-and-options/limit.md

 Either `offset` or `number_rows` can accept an expression, which value must be a non-negative integer.

+!!! note

-> **NOTE:** Fraction expressions composed of two integers are automatically floored to integers.
+    Fraction expressions composed of two integers are automatically floored to integers.
 For example, 8/6 is floored to 1.

 ### Examples